ietf-wg-cellar/matroska-specification/codec_specs.md

 Description: Individual pictures (which could be a frame, a field, or 2 fields having the same timestamp) of AVC/H.264 stored as described in [@!ISO.14496-15].

 Initialization: The `Private Data` contains a `AVCDecoderConfigurationRecord` structure, as defined in [@!ISO.14496-15].
-For legacy reasons, because Block Addition Mappings are preferred; see (#block-addition-mappings), the `AVCDecoderConfigurationRecord` structure **MAY** be followed by an extension block beginning with a 4-byte extension block size field in big-endian byte order which is the size of the extension block minus 4 (excluding the size of the extension block size field) and a 4-byte field corresponding
+For legacy reasons, because `Block Additional Mappings` are preferred; see (#block-addition-mappings), the `AVCDecoderConfigurationRecord` structure **MAY** be followed by an extension block beginning with a 4-byte extension block size field in big-endian byte order which is the size of the extension block minus 4 (excluding the size of the extension block size field) and a 4-byte field corresponding